NorESMhub/NorESM/README.md

 * **noresm_landsites** - NorESM2 version for site-level simulations over land, specifically working with [NorESM Land Sites Platform](https://github.com/NorESMhub/noresm-land-sites-platform)

-* **noresm2** - contains NorESM2.0.X documentation, code and configurations as used for most NorESM2-LM and NorESM2-MM CMIP6 simulations, with tags:
+* **noresm2** - contains NorESM2.0.X documentation, code and configurations as used for most NorESM2-LM and NorESM2-MM CMIP6 simulations.
+See documentation for a [detailed description of the NorESM2.0.X releases](https://noresm-docs.readthedocs.io/en/noresm2/access/releases_noresm20.html).

-  - release-noresm2.0.4 - Release of NorESM2.0.4 9th of April 2021, available to reproduce CMIP6 results of NorESM2.
-Additional Fram and Betzy settings included.
-  - release-noresm2.0.3 - Release of NorESM2.0.3 7th of April 2021, available to reproduce CMIP6 results of NorESM2.
-Betzy settings included
-  - release-noresm2.0.2 - Release of NorESM2.0.2 20th of July 2020, available to reproduce CMIP6 results of NorESM2
-  - release-noresm2.0.1 - NorESM2 version, initial preliminary release of CMIP6 version, April  2020

-For a detailed description of the NorESM2.0.X releases, please see https://noresm-docs.readthedocs.io/en/noresm2/releases/

 * **noresm1** - contains a copy of old wiki NorESM1 documentation, refering to https://github.com/metno/noresm NorESM1 code, and incompletely to the development code under https://github.com/metno/noresm-dev (restricted access), used in 2019 for CMIP6 simulations